UPPMAX/LLM-workshop/docs/day3/hyperparameter_tuning.md

 ## Priors
 - What are good start values?
-- How some variables interacti with each other.
+- How some variables interact with each other.

 ### Flat prior
 - $p(\theta) \propto 1$